 Overall Facebook should still be an integral part of your overall strategy when using social media.

-Let me know in the comments below, if and how you use Facebook for your small business.
 Please share this article with others who would benefit.